 Existing law, the California Building Standards Law, establishes the California Building Standards Commission within the Department of General Services.
 Existing law requires the commission to approve and adopt building standards and to codify those standards in the California Building Standards Code.
 Existing law authorizes local governments to enact ordinances or regulations that make building standards amendments to the California Building Standards Code, as specified.

 This bill would establish a streamlined approval process for a local permit for a tenant improvement, as defined, relating to a restaurant.
-In this regard, the bill would require a local building or permitting department, upon the request and at the expense of the permit applicant, to allow a qualified professional certifier, defined as a licensed architect or engineer who meets certain requirements, to certify that the plans and specifications of the tenant improvement comply with applicable building, health, and safety codes, as specified.
-The bill would make qualified professional certifiers subject to certain additional penalties for false statements or willful noncompliance with these provisions, and would make qualified professional certifiers liable for any damages arising from negligent plan review.
-The bill would require that a certified plan be deemed approved for permitting purposes if the local building or permitting department does not approve or deny the application within 20 business days of receiving a complete application.
-The bill would also authorize the applicant to resubmit corrected plans addressing the deficiencies identified in the denial, and would require the local building department or local permitting department to approve or deny each subsequent resubmission within 10 business days of receipt.
-This bill would require each local building or permitting department to conduct audits of tenant improvements submitted for certification, as specified.
+In this regard, the bill would require a local building department, upon the request and at the expense of the permit applicant, to allow a qualified professional certifier, defined as a licensed architect or engineer who meets certain requirements, to certify that the plans and specifications of the tenant improvement comply with all applicable building, health, and safety codes, as specified.
+The bill would require a qualified professional certifier, or the applicant, as applicable, to prepare certain affidavits related to the tenant improvement under penalty of perjury.
+The bill would require the local building department to approve or deny the permit application within 20 business days of receiving a complete application and would deem the plan approved for permitting purposes if the local building department does not approve or deny the application within that timeframe.
+The bill would also authorize the applicant to resubmit corrected plans addressing the deficiencies identified in the denial, and would require the local building department to approve or deny each subsequent resubmission within 10 business days of receipt.
+The bill would require each local building department to conduct audits of tenant improvements submitted for certification, as specified.
+The bill would authorize a city or county to adopt additional qualifications or requirements for qualified professional certifiers, including penalties or reasonable administrative fines for certain actions.
+The bill would make qualified professional certifiers liable for any damages arising from negligent plan review.
+The bill would also require the applicant to indemnify the local agency from any property damage or personal injury arising from construction permitted under the above-described provisions.

 Existing law, the California Retail Food Code, establishes uniform health and sanitation standards for retail food facilities for regulation by the State Department of Public Health, and requires local enforcement agencies to enforce those provisions.
 The California Retail Food Code requires a person proposing to build or remodel a food facility to submit complete, easily readable plans drawn to scale, and specifications to the enforcement agency for review, and to receive plan approval before starting any new construction or remodeling of a facility for use as a retail food facility.
 The California Retail Food Code requires the plans to be approved or rejected within 20 working days after receipt by the enforcement agency and, unless the plans are approved or rejected within 20 working days, deems those plans approved.
 A violation of the California Retail Food Code is generally a misdemeanor.